ExpatAdminHubEuropean expat guide

 Encrypted document vaultYesYesYesYesYesYesYes

 Four cells decide the call.
-Native Android matters when the landlord lives abroad and needs to act on tenant messages from a phone — none of the incumbents ship a real native app.
-Tenant portal is a category creation, not a feature: the French market simply does not have this, and it is the most-requested missing feature in tenant Trustpilot reviews of Rentila and BailFacile.
+Native mobile (Android + iOS) matters when the landlord lives abroad and needs to act on tenant messages from a phone — Rentila and GérerSeul also ship native apps; BailFacile, Hestia, Smartloc and Smovin are web-first.
+Tenant portal is where products differ most: Rentila, BailFacile and Hestia ship a web portal; AdminLanding delivers its tenant portal as a native app, activated per property for a one-time €7.
 Bilingual UI matters when the landlord works in English — a fact that is binary, not a preference.
 Pricing model decides whether you pay forever (subscription) or once (pack).

 Rent — Bail, Quittance, Loyer — what's in the box